Baby Led Weaning

 However I do view these new stages of development as quite exciting challenges.
 It’s like being on The Crystal Maze and everyone’s calling you to go one way or another to get through to the next round.
 Yet, with parenting there isn’t one correct way to do anything is there?
 So essentially, we are all just stabbing in the dark, winging it and hoping we do the best we can.

-Being a stickler for organisation (have you checked out my Organisation section yet?), I began researching into what was involved with weaning quite early on (when I say early…I mean when the babies were like, only 6 weeks old.
+Being a stickler for organisation, I began researching into what was involved with weaning quite early on (when I say early…I mean when the babies were like, only 6 weeks old.
 You know me, I like to be prepared) and I was astonished by the range of information that was out there.
 How am I ever going to get my head around all of this advice?

 Having worked in Education for over 10 years now, as well as having a specialism in Early Years, I had some opinions on how I wanted this stage to unfold.
 Being a huge advocate for independent learning, I viewed this stage as an opportunity to support a huge range of my twins’ development.
 I didn’t want weaning to become a stressful and laborious chore because the babies will only take one and a half teaspoons of puree mush, before the rest of it gets splattered around the flat as if we were in a game of paintballing.